topset19/Topset19/README.md

 📲 Phone Number: 0456918680 : +358456918680

-⚡ Fun fact: I hate carrots.
+⚡ Some facts: I hate carrots.
 No particular reason, I just don't like them.
 I can also juggle (for 30s)!